Why data-driven marketing isn't just a buzzword | InkLock

 Data-driven marketing has become one of those phrases that gets dropped in agency decks and strategy calls without anyone explaining what it actually means in practice.
-At InkLock, it is not a tagline.
-It is the operational foundation of how we help brands grow.
+At InkLock, it's not a tagline.
+It's the operational foundation of how we help brands grow.
 Here is what it means, why it matters, and what it looks like when it's done right.

 It does not mean you run everything through a spreadsheet and never trust your instincts.
 It means your instincts inform what you test, and your data determines what you scale.